All provisions within this catalog are subject to change without notice. If you have questions or comments, please contact admissions@gfcmsu.edu.

 Corequisite: Must have an approved work-based learning location.

-This is an entry level course created to present the basic principles of radiology, radiology protection for the patient and radiographer, and present the basic concepts of exposing an image.
-Discussions on quality control measures, properly documenting and labeling images, and how to maintain equipment will also occur.
+This is an entry-level course on the basic principles of radiology, radiological safety, and the basic concepts of image generation.
+Students will be instructed on quality control measures, proper documentation and image labeling, images, and equipment maintenance.

 VET 163 Veterinary Diagnostic Imaging II